webplatform/docs/css/data_types/length/index.md

 {{Summary_Section|Specify measurements using relative or absolute units}}
 {{Concept_Page
 |Content=Length units specify a distance on the display screen or
 printed output.
+Pairs of length units are typically used to specify ''x''/''y'' screen coordinates.
 Several different kinds of length units are available:

 * ''Absolute'' lengths:
 ** '''cm''' and '''mm''' specify centimeters and millimeters.